 This castle hill offers so many things to do and see, but we had a blast practicing archery skills.

-(this is the picture you get when you are left-handed)
+(this is the kind of picture you get when you are a left-handed)

 And best thing to do in Budapest is to walk, without the goal.
 Get lost and eat street food.